Why You Should Work with a "CERTIFIED FINANCIAL PLANNER™"

 Debra is an experienced speaker and aims to be a champion of helping families in "getting their financial house in order."
 Debra brings passion, wisdom and experience to her work with individuals, non-profit organizations and public interest groups.
 Debra is dedicated to helping individuals and families understand how to best work with a team of advisors to help create their own legacy.

-Debra's practice actively engages clients in their life planning to create a trusting relationship.
+Debra's practice actively engages clients in their life planning and strives to create a trusting relationship.
 Debra believes that it is important to instill a holistic approach to financial planning.
 She works to discover every client's unique aspirations and goals in order to determine what is truly important to them when building financial plans.

 She will help you understand the opportunities and potential rewards that are available when you take a proactive approach to your personal financial situation.